Do Go On - 425 - The WWI Christmas Truce

 It's Daisy Chow.

-Daisy Chow down on this roast turkey.
+Daisy Chow down on this roast toky.

 From Edinburgh in Scotland, it's Joe Greenan.

-Joe Greenan.
+Joe Groening.

-Joe Joe Joe.
+Joe Joe Joe!
+Joe!

-Like ho ho ho.
+Like ho, ho, ho.

 Oh, that's actually good.

-Joe Green, like I miss all toe.
+Joe Green like, I miss all to.

 I think mine's better.